nextstrain/ncov/narratives/ncov_sit-rep_2020-01-29.md

 <br>

-At the moment, most mutations that can be observed are singletons – they are unique to individual genomes.
-However, recent sequences have revealed two clusters:
-The larger one with 25 sequences contains 8 identical genomes and a number of singleton mutations.
+We are starting to see groups of sequences that share mutations.
-The other cluster contains sequences from Guangdong and four isolates from the US.
+One cluster contains sequences from Guangdong and four isolates from the US.
+Other clusters contain two to three isolates.
+Sequences in these clusters tend to be from more recent samples, suggesting that the virus has started to accumulate mutations as it spread in Wuhan and subsequently to other cities.
+There is currently no evidence that these mutations change how the virus behaves -- it is expected that RNA viruses mutate.

 # [Within-family transmission 1](https://nextstrain.org/2020-01-25/ncov?m=div&d=tree&f_location=Zhuhai)